shannonjohnstone/learning-javascript-design-patterns/README.md

 Singleton is a pattern used for 2 reasons, first being to ensure there is only one instance of the item being created from within the singleton, if a second instance is attempted it will return the first instance that was initiated.
 The second being this instance is shared into the global scope.

 ## Structural Patterns

 ## Behavioral Patterns

+### Observer

+Observer is a one to many pattern allowing observer (also known as subscribers) to subscribe to and be notified of any state change for a particular subject (also known as a Publisher).

+This pattern potentially allows for your application to be broken down into smaller parts while using events to communicate which will lead to a most loosely coupled application.